Gerhardt Katsch: Marburg and Frankfurt

-After the war Katsch remained at Marburg, working in the department focused on war injuries and convalescence between July and November 1918, employed as a senior doctor at the university clinic, till 1920.
-In 1920, when an offer from Frankfurt persuaded Gustav von Bergmann to move on again, Katsch and his family made the same move.
-In 1921 Katsch accepted an extraordinary professorship at the university, while working, till 1926, as a senior doctor at the University Clinic.
-In 1926/27 von Bergmann moved on again, this time to the Charité in Berlin.
-But this time Katsch stayed behind, taking on the role of Chief physician at the Clinic for Internal Medicine at the venerable Holy Ghost Hospital.
+After the war Katsch remained at Marburg University, working in the department focused on war injuries and convalescence between July and November 1918, employed as a senior doctor at the university clinic, until 1920.
+In 1920, when an offer from the University of Frankfurt am Main persuaded Gustav von Bergmann to move on again, Katsch and his family made the same move.
+In 1921, Katsch accepted an extraordinary professorship at the University of Frankfurt am Main, while working, until 1926, as a senior doctor at the University Clinic.
+In 1926/27, von Bergmann moved on again, this time to the Charité in Berlin.
+But this time, Katsch stayed behind, taking on the role of Chief physician at the Clinic for Internal Medicine at the venerable Holy Ghost Hospital.
 It was the first time he had been given charge of his own department.

-Both in Marburg and, after 1920, in Frankfurt Katsch engaged in studies both of illnesses and of illness investigation methods involving the stomach, the pancreas and the intestines.
+Both in Marburg and, after 1920, in Frankfurt, Katsch engaged in studies both of illnesses and of illness investigation methods involving the stomach, the pancreas and the intestines.
 As a physician and as a researcher he acquired, very early on, a particular interest in Diabetes mellitus.
 (Note: A century later, "Diabetes mellitus" is generally termed simply "Diabetes" in English language sources.)
 Just one year after the discovery of insulin by the Canadians Frederick Banting and Charles Best in 1921, Katsch began his investigations into the clinical use of insulin for treating diabetics.